BurcinSayin/ButterflyValley/Quests/Verya_Possible_Missions.md

 * **Region:** Cheliax (Egorian)
 * **Regional Info:** Cheliax is a nation known for its strict adherence to law and order.
 Its state religion is the Eternal Vanguard, and its infamous "Vanguard Knights" know for their swift and brutal *solutions*.
 The Vanguard maintains a millenia long alliance with the nation which is ruled by powerfull noble houses.
 * **Current State:** The nation is a cornerstone of Vanguard power, but not without internal dissent.
 A Liberators' Dawn cell operates out of the city of Westcrown, working to undermine Vanguard-aligned nobles and aid escaped slaves.
 The Vanguard oversees state facilities like the Citadel Rivas Prison, which uses a mix of common criminals and legal slaves for industrial production.
-* **Objective:** Plant fabricated temporal data on a high-ranking Justiciar within the "Order of the Scourge."
+* **Objective:** Plant fabricated evidence on a high-ranking Justiciar within the "Order of the Scourge."
 The target is known to frequent exclusive high-society galas in Egorian, presenting a potential infiltration opportunity that will require considerable social maneuvering.

 ---